Krischal-Pote/spell_D_and_D/README.md

 ## Usage

 - First, install the required npm packages
-- To run the project, use the following command
+- To run the project, use the following command: npm run dev